 While on the job, they may perform some of the following duties:

-Upon successful completion of the program, students will receive a SAIT Polytechnic Certificate and may be eligible to challenge the written and practical exams for the first-year Apprenticeship.
+Upon successful completion of the program, students will receive a SAIT certificate and may be eligible to challenge the written and practical exams for the first-year apprenticeship.

 The opportunity to advance your education through transfer to, within or from SAIT is available with the following universities and colleges: